iffy-pi/winpushbullet/README.md

     - Default push item is the item in the clipboard.
 To override this you have the following:
     - `-arg <arg>`: Push item is the passed in argument (O)
     - `--latestTempFile`: Push item is the latest file in the temporary directory
+    - `-staging <directory path>`: Takes the latest item in the directory, pushes it as a file and then deletes the file.
 - Type Flags:
     - Default, script infers type
         - Treats as file if file path is found